Niqnil/rustrade/README.md

 ### Contribution License Agreement

-Any contribution you intentionally submit for inclusion in Barter workspace crates shall be:
+Any contribution you submit shall be:
 1. Licensed under MIT
 2. Subject to the disclaimer above
 3. Provided without any additional terms or conditions